 Filing Mesothelioma Lawsuits in Missouri

 As a result of the incidence of mesothelioma and other asbestos illnesses, Missourians may file claims against responsible asbestos companies.
 Mesothelioma claims in Missouri may be higher because of the large presence of industries that expose workers to asbestos, such as the military, oil and gas, and construction.

-Saint Louis, Missouri, has become one of the top jurisdictions for mesothelioma lawsuits.
+St. Louis, Missouri, has become one of the top jurisdictions for mesothelioma lawsuits.
 According to data from KCIC industry reports, St. Louis was in the top 10 jurisdictions for mesothelioma filings in 2020.
 It was also in the top 10 jurisdictions for asbestos-related lung cancer claims, with 147 filings in 2020.

 An experienced mesothelioma law firm can help asbestos-exposed individuals in Missouri understand their rights and claim options.

 Who Is Eligible to File a Mesothelioma Claim in Missouri?

 People who lived and worked in Missouri faced asbestos exposure at jobsites throughout the state.
 A number of prominent asbestos companies had plants in the state.
 For example, General Aniline and Film, otherwise known as GAF Corporation, had a large plant in Missouri.

 The company manufactured construction and roofing materials with asbestos.
 Those exposed to these products who develop an asbestos disease may be eligible for compensation from the company.

 Another company, CertainTeed Corporation, also had a plant in Missouri.
 CertainTeed Corporation exposed workers to asbestos through its roofing business.
 The company dumped dangerous asbestos waste on its property, which led to exposure of residents in surrounding areas.
 CertainTeed Corporation has faced thousands of lawsuits as a result of its negligent asbestos use.

 Residents of Missouri who lived in the following cities and towns have filed mesothelioma lawsuits to protect their rights and to seek compensation from negligent manufacturers and distributors of asbestos: